 How To Make A Mason Jar Bird Feeder

-I made this DIY birdfeeder very quickly using heavy gauge copper wire, a mason jar, a poultry feeder and some bird seed.
-That’s it.
+I made this DIY birdfeeder very quickly using heavy gauge copper wire, a mason jar, a poultry feeder, and some bird seed.
 I got the copper wire in a package at Lowe’s and the poultry feeder at the local feed supply.

-From there, I placed the jar on a towel so it wouldn’t slip and wrapped the wire around the jar as tightly as I could.
+From there, I placed the jar on a towel so it wouldn’t slip and wrapped the wire around the jar as tightly as I could by rolling the jar along the wire.
 The last section, which makes the hanging hook, was done by hand.
 The reason I used the tape on the pliers is to keep the wire from being scratched.
+Copper is soft.

 I wanted to mention that I immediately cut my finger a little bit on the end of the copper wire where the initial cuts were made.
 Not bad, just a thick paper cut t.
 I’m going to use a file to soften that up a bit or squeeze the ends in a little with some pliers.
 Please tape off the end of the wire while working with it so you don’t cut yourself.
 You can remove the tape at the end.